FTP-droid/FTP-droid/README.md

 I'm a front end web developer currently learning the React framework through building projects.
 The latest project I'm working on is a clone of tiktok utilizing the PERN stack!

 *   ✉️  You can contact me at [alaister.pereira@live.com](mailto:alaister.pereira@live.com)
-*   🧠  I'm learning React, I would like to learn Angular and Vue.js after I have a solid understanding of React
+*   🧠  I'm currently developing projects using React!
+I would like to learn about IOS application development as well.
 *   🤝  I'm open to collaborating on anything web dev related

 ### Skills